Event Types

 A user potentially revoked access to data access for your app through their wearable app's settings, or modified their credentials in a way which invalidated the tokens for data access.

-Unlike User access revoked, Terra cannot determine for sure that this was due to the user explicitly removing access for your app, or that this isn't a temporary connection error.
+Unlike [#user-access-revoked](#user-access-revoked "mention"), Terra cannot determine for sure that this was due to the user explicitly removing access for your app, or that this isn't a temporary connection error.

 **Recommended action:**